-I strongly believe that there are certain positive steps which can be taken now to reverse the current decline, generate increased output and income, and get many millions of Americans back into productive jobs.
+There are several specific steps that I believe we must take now to reverse the current decline, generate increased output and income, and get millions of Americans back into productive jobs.

-I will spell out these major steps in a moment.
-But first I want to indicate briefly the current economic situation and where the experts say we are headed in the near future.
+But first, I want to indicate briefly the current economic situation and where the experts say we are headed in the near future.

-I will not dwell on the current statistics too long.
-They are as well known as they are disturbing and depressing.
-Unemployment rose by a full percentage point last month to 8.2 percent; that means 7 1/2 million workers jobless.
-Also, the recent three month increase in unemployment is the largest since the Great Depression.
+Unemployment is currently 8.2 percent; that means 7 1/2 million workers are jobless.
+Also, the increase in unemployment in the last four months is the largest since the Great Depression.